mikael-wants-to-visit-disneyland/aero-psycho-api/README.md

 # Webhook Handler

-A handler for enabling e-commerce platforms to send orders to our platform.
+A handler for enabling e-commerce platforms to send flights to our platform.
 This is a serverless solution, with Lambda as the processor, SQS as the queue engine, and DynamoDB as the storage layer.

 ## Usage